-SAVO complies with the E.U.
-Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union member countries.
+SAVO complies with the U.S- E.U.
+Safe Harbor Framework and the U.S.- Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union member countries and Switzerland.
 SAVO has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view SAVO’s certification, please visit http://www.export.gov/safeharbor/.

 1. Web Sites Covered

 SAVO’s Web sites may contain links to other Web sites.
-SAVO takes reasonable measures to ensure that the SAVO Web site and other Web sites to which the SAVO Web sites link are free of malware, but SAVO is not responsible for the information practices, content, or terms of service of such other Web sites.
+SAVO takes reasonable measures to ensure that the SAVO Web site is free of malware, but SAVO is not responsible for the information practices, content, or terms of service of such other Web sites.
 The Company encourages you to review the privacy policies of other Web sites to understand their information practices and terms of service.